dnanexus/dxCompiler/doc/ExpertOptions.md

 ### Addtional DNAnexus-specific runtime settings

-There are several parameters that also affect the runtime environment specified in the dxapp.json file https://documentation.dnanexus.com/developer/api/running-analyses/io-and-run-specifications#run-specification:
+There are several parameters that also affect the runtime environment and can be specified in the [dxapp.json file of a native app](https://documentation.dnanexus.com/developer/api/running-analyses/io-and-run-specifications#run-specification):
 * `runSpec.executionPolicy`: Specifies when to try to automatically restart failed jobs, and how many times
 * `runSpec.timeoutPolicy`: Specifies the maximum amount of time the job can run
 * `runSpec.access`: Specifies which resources the applet can access